 Teachers and team leaders – the easiest way for you to process cash donations is to deposit the cash into your bank account and pay the total amount to your team or an individual’s fundraising page using your credit or debit card.

-If this isn’t an option, you can donate via cash, cheque or BPAY, but first you’ll need to download our instructions on handling cash and non-credit card donations at 40hourfamine.com.au.
+If this isn’t an option, you can donate via cash, cheque or BPAY, but first you’ll need to check our instructions on handling cash and non-credit card donations in the terms and conditions.
 Please note, cash donations will not be reflected on the leaderboards or individual, school and team fundraising tallies.
 Only online donations are eligible to go towards the fundraising incentives available for 40HF Backpack Challenge, including digital Challenge Patches and physical prizes.
 Read the 40HF Backpack Challenge terms and conditions for more information on cash banking and fundraising incentive qualification.

 Do I need insurance to run a weekend challenge event?

 If you’re hosting the event as part of your school, church or organisation it’s likely to already have public liability insurance.
 Please discuss this with your relevant administration or leader before proceeding.
 World Vision insurance does not extend to third party events, so event sites are required to organise their own.
 As part of the registration process all participants will be asked to accept 40 Hour Famine Backpack Challenge terms and conditions.
 To access the terms and conditions click here or contact us at email@example.com for a copy.